dmbwebb/vignette_simulator/README.md

     * `outputs/`: Default directory where simulation results (individual YAMLs and summary CSVs) are saved.
         * `outputs/curated_outputs/`: Contains YAML outputs from key/main simulation runs that are often referenced.
     * `figs/`: Contains graphs and figures visualizing the main results of simulations.
+    * `analysis.R`: R script that generates visualizations and statistical analyses of the curated simulation outputs.

 ### Manual setup